-Each binary decouples from the Hubble flow when the free fall velocity of the EMBH toward each other exceeds the Hubble velocity pulling them apart.
-The unique redshift, $z_d$, when a binary decouples from the Hubble flow and begins spiraling inward is determined by the co-moving separation between the EMBHs, $x$, and by the mass of the EMBHs involved in the binary.
-The time it takes for a binary to merge, $t_m$, is determined by $x$, $z_d$, and by the distance $y$ to the next nearest EMBH to the binary.
-EMBHs do not interact strongly with other EMBHs of the same sign charge, so the next nearest one will only interact with one EMBHs in the binary.
-The next nearest EMBH will tug one of the in-falling EMBHs out of its free fall path causing the newly decoupled system to form an eccentric binary instead of immediately annihilating in a head on collision.
-The closer the next nearest EMBH is, the smaller the eccentricity of the binary system will be.
+A binary decouples from the Hubble flow and begins spiraling inward when two opposite charge EMBHs' free-fall velocity toward each other exceeds the Hubble velocity pulling them apart.
+The unique redshift, $z_d$, when this happens is determined by $M$ and by the co-moving separation between the EMBHs, $x$.
+The time for a binary to merge, $t_m$, is determined by $x$, $z_d$, and the distance $y$ to the next nearest EMBH.
+EMBHs do not interact strongly with others of the same sign charge, so only one EMBH in the binary will interact with the next nearest charge.
+The next nearest EMBH will tug the in-falling opposite sign one out of its free-fall path, causing the newly decoupled system to form an eccentric binary instead of immediately annihilating in a head-on collision.
+The closer the next nearest EMBH, the smaller the eccentricity of the binary system.
 Less eccentric binaries take longer to spin down.
-This is how $y$ influences $t_m$.
-Together all of this sets the merger rate per black hole for a given redshift $\Gamma_m(z)$ which is derived in full in Appendix \ref{sec: app merge}.
+This all affects the merger rate per black hole for a given redshift, $\Gamma_m(z)$, which is derived in full in Appendix \ref{sec: app merge}.